wprender/cloudbreak-docs/docs/configuration.md

-# Configuration
+# Advanced Configuration

-Configuration is based on environment variables.
-Cloudbreak Deployer always forks a new bash subprocess **without inheriting environment variables**.
-The only way to set ENV vars relevant for Cloudbreak Deployer is to set them in a file called `Profile`.
+Cloudbreak Deployer configuration is based on environment variables.
+Cloudbreak Deployer always opens a new bash subprocess **without inheriting environment variables**.
+Only the following environment variables _are_ inherited:

+- `HOME`
+- `DEBUG`
+- `TRACE`
+- `CBD_DEFAULT_PROFILE`
+- all `DOCKER_XXX`

+To set environment variables relevant for Cloudbreak Deployer, add them to a file called `Profile`.

-To see all available config variables with their default value:
+To see all available environment variables with their default values, run:

 ```
 cbd env show
 ```

-The `Profile` will be simple **sourced** in bash terms, so you can use the usual syntaxes to set config values:
+The `Profile` file is **sourced**, so you can use the usual syntax to set configuration values:

 ```
 export MY_VAR=some_value
-export OTHER_VAR=dunno
+export OTHER_VAR=another_value
 ```

-## Env specific Profile
+## Environment Specific Profiles

-Let’s say you want to use a different version of Cloudbreak for **prod** and **qa** profile.
+Let’s say that you want to use a different version of Cloudbreak for **prod** and **qa** profile.
+Since the `Profile` file is sourced, you will have to create two environment specific configurations that can be sourced:
-You can specify the Docker image tag via: `DOCKER_TAG_CLOUDBREAK`.
-`Profile` is always sourced, so you will have two env specific configurations:
-- `Profile.dev`
+- `Profile.prod`
 - `Profile.qa`

-For prod you need:
+For example, to create and use a **prod** profile, you need to:

-- create a file called `Profile.prod`
+1. Create a file called `Profile.prod`
-- write the env specific `export DOCKER_TAG_CLOUDBREAK=0.3.99` into `Profile.prod`
+2. Write the environment-specific `export DOCKER_TAG_CLOUDBREAK=0.3.99` into `Profile.prod` to specify Docker image.
-- set the env variable: `CBD_DEFAULT_PROFILE=prod`
+3. Set the environment variable: `CBD_DEFAULT_PROFILE=prod`

-To use the `prod` specific profile once:
+To use the `prod` specific profile once, set:
 ```
 CBD_DEFAULT_PROFILE=prod cbd some_commands
 ```

-For permanent setting you can `export CBD_DEFAULT_PROFILE=prod` in your `.bash_profile`.
+To permanently use the  `prod` profile, set `export CBD_DEFAULT_PROFILE=prod` in your `.bash_profile`.

 ## Available Configurations

 ### SMTP

-If you want to change SMTP parameters, put the corresponding lines into your `Profile`.
-You can also see the default values of the parameters in the following box.
+If you want to change SMTP parameters, add them your `Profile`.

+The default values of the SMTP parameters are:
 ```
 export CLOUDBREAK_SMTP_SENDER_USERNAME=
 export CLOUDBREAK_SMTP_SENDER_PASSWORD=